Is Low-Velocity Flow Bad?

 The flow of Slurries inside Pipes

-When fluid velocity is very low, solid particles separate out from the fluid.
-Solid particles with the heavier density tend to settle down at the bottom of the pipe in a horizontal pipe run.
-This settling will be even more at elbows or bends where the flow is changing direction or where pipe diameter is reducing.
-The damaging effect here is that over a period of time a layer of solid builds up inside the pipe and pipe fittings thereby reducing the pipe diameter which leads to
+When fluid velocity is very low, solid particles separate from the fluid.
+Solid particles with a heavier density tend to settle down at the bottom of the pipe in a horizontal pipe run.
+This settling will be even more at elbows or bends where the flow is changing direction or where the pipe diameter is reducing.
+The damaging effect here is that over a period of time, a layer of solid builds up inside the pipe and pipe fittings thereby reducing the pipe diameter which leads to

 - more pressure drop